Singulink/Singulink.Cryptography.PasswordHasher/README.md

 ## Installation

 The package is available on NuGet - simply install the `Singulink.Cryptography.PasswordHasher` package.
+If Argon2 support is needed then also install the `Singulink.Cryptography.PasswordHasher.Argon2` package.

 **Supported Runtimes**: Anywhere .NET Standard 2.1+ is supported, including:
 - .NET Core 3.0+